opencircular/docs/10_point-systems.md

 --------
 The goal is to create a global efficient system and incentivise competition to drive the value of the material up (used in more products) and drive down the cost of labor and the cost to produce/transport the material.
-A good goal to shoot towards is to not even use rewards or subsidies and make the value split of the material pay for the service iteself...creating a self-sustaining system.
+A good goal to shoot towards is to not even use rewards or subsidies and make the value split of the material pay for the service itself...creating a self-sustaining system.

 <div class="mermaid">